[CZ] Course for Acquiring Qualification and Professional Competence in the Field of Experimental Animal Use

 Institute of Experimental Botany, Czech Academy of Sciences, Rozvojová 263, 165 02 Prague 6

-We are pleased to invite you to the annual two-day course Basics of Light Microscopy Imaging in Plant Research organised by the Imaging Facility IEB in Prague.
+We are pleased to invite you to the annual two-day course Basics of Light Microscopy in Plant Research organised by the Imaging Facility IEB in Prague.

 13 – 14 October 2026